 Adding fiber to your diet is most certainly beneficial for health.
 Fiber peps up the working of the gastric system, reduces blood cholesterol level, lowers your risk for cardiovascular disorders, stabilizes serum glucose levels and helps maintain optimal body weight.

 You could step up your consumption of whole cereals, legumes, fruits, and vegetables or confer with your health care provider and start fiber supplements.
-On the other hand, consuming too much fiber is fraught with adverse effects such as bloating, constipation, diarrhea and dehydration.

 Symptoms Of Eating Too Much Fiber

 - GI symptoms include – bloating and flatulence, diarrhea or constipation, and abdominal cramps; however, as your tummy gets used to the increased amount of fiber, the symptoms subside.
+In rare cases, intestinal obstruction may occur.

 - Consuming large amounts of fiber can interfere with the absorption of certain nutrients or drugs.
 Studies show that it can reduce your body’s absorption of iron, zinc, calcium and magnesium; nonetheless, this does need adequate substantiation.
 Also, take prescribed medications 1 to 2 hours before or after fiber supplements, given that certain types can interfere with the absorption of common drugs such as penicillin, acetaminophen, and tetracycline.